wechto/paper/README.md

   :curly_loop: [Rewriting History with Inverse RL: Hindsight Inference for Policy Improvement](https://arxiv.org/pdf/2002.11089v1.pdf)

-  MaxEnt RL and MaxEnt inverse RL optimize **the same multi-task RL objective** with respect to trajectories and tasks, respectively.
+ HIPI: MaxEnt RL and MaxEnt inverse RL optimize **the same multi-task RL objective** with respect to trajectories and tasks, respectively.

+:curly_loop: [HINDSIGHT FORESIGHT RELABELING FOR META-REINFORCEMENT LEARNING](https://arxiv.org/pdf/2109.09031.pdf) :fire: :volcano:

+Hindsight Foresight Relabeling (HFR): We construct a relabeling distribution using the combination of hindsight, which is used to relabel trajectories using reward functions from the training task distribution, and foresight, which takes the relabeled trajectories and computes the utility of each trajectory for each task.

   :curly_loop: [Hindsight](https://zhuanlan.zhihu.com/p/191639584)    [Curriculum-guided Hindsight Experience Replay](https://papers.nips.cc/paper/9425-curriculum-guided-hindsight-experience-replay.pdf)    [COMPETITIVE EXPERIENCE REPLAY](https://arxiv.org/pdf/1902.00528.pdf)  :fire:   [Energy-Based Hindsight Experience Prioritization](https://arxiv.org/pdf/1810.01363.pdf)    [DHER: HINDSIGHT EXPERIENCE REPLAY FOR DYNAMIC GOALS](https://openreview.net/pdf?id=Byf5-30qFX)